From Team Member to the Leader of the Team

 The problem with this was when I was promoted to the leader of the team, the team still saw me as part of their group and so did I.

-Not only did I face this problem, this was also my first every leadership role so I had no other experience to fall back on when it came to dealing with this situation.
+Not only did I face this problem, but this was also my first leadership role, so I had no other experience to fall back on when it came to dealing with this situation.

 I turned to the previous leader for help and advice.
 He hadn't left, just been promoted and he gave me some very clear advice.

-Set your expectations early on – In fact on the first minute of the first day.
+- Set your expectations early on - In fact on the first minute of the first day.
 I sat down with the team and we had an open and frank conversation about my promotion and how they felt.
-Some of this was fantastic where most of the team members showed real support for me, but there were a few that thought it was a bad idea.
+Some of this was fantastic.
+Most of the team members showed real support for me, but there were a few that thought it was a bad idea.
 At least I knew that I had most of the team members support and would have to gain the trust of the others.

 It's no easy task, but using the tips above should go a long way to helping you in the transition from team member to team leader.

-We run a one day Introduction to Leadership training course that can help you to make the transition from team member to team leader.
-Click here for the Introduction to Leadership Training Course Overview.
+We run a one-day Leadership Skills training course that can help you to make the transition from team member to team leader.
+Click here for the Leadership Skills Training Course Overview.

-You may also be interested in our intensive Leadership Development Course.
-Click here for the Intensive Leadership Skills Course Overview.
+You may also be interested in 2-day Leadership and People Management course.
+Click here for the Leadership and People Management Training Course Overview.